mxmoss/pnsqc2021/index.md

 ### b) Create a pull request for the upstream repo
 This is a request from you to me.
 You are asking me to integrate the changes you have done in your repo, into my own repo.

 You have already forked my repo https://github.com/mxmoss/pnsqc2021 and in your fork it shows https://github.com/<yourusername>/pnsqc2021 (see exercise 3).

 In your repo, click on the [Contribute] to initiate a pull request with me.
 ![Start a pull request](/img/PullRequestAcrossReposInitiate.png)

 Github will show the changes across the two repositories.
 Click on [Create pull request] to notify me that you have a change.
 ![Create a pull request](/img/PullRequestAcrossReposCreate.png)

-Git a description of why you're creating the pull request.
+Enter a description of why you're creating the pull request.

 This includes the title - think of it as a headline to a newspaper article.
 Then provide the concise reason why.
 ![Create a pull request](/img/PullRequestAcrossReposCommunicateWhy.png)

 Github will check for merge conflicts and then send the pull request to the owner of the upstream repo.